Merchant On-Boarding Policy

 -

-“Merchant” means: an entity who uses Google Pay to collect payments from its customers for goods and services purchased from a merchant through any online platforms.
+“Merchant” means: an entity (including a marketplace), selling goods and providing services, who uses Google Pay to collect payments from its customers for such goods and services purchased from the entity through offline (physical) or online platforms.

 -